CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{Ni}{xxv}}

 The previous model for \ion{Ni}{xxv} was relatively accurate, as it had $R$-matrix collisional rates for the lower levels, and DW rates for 92 levels up to $n=5$.
-We retained the 166 bound levels up to $n=5$ of the \cite{fernandez-menchero_etal:2015_be-like} data.
-For the $n=2,3$ (lowest 46 levels) we adopted the A-values from the MBPT calculations of \cite{wang_etal:2015_be-like}.
 Experimental energies are mostly taken from the compilation in the previous CHIANTI version, as it takes into account accurate measurements not included in the NIST compilation.
 We note that many differences are present between the NIST and CHIANTI energies.